 CREATING A TRIBE

 Let's face it - even as adults, most of us want to belong to a group of some type.
 It connects us to other people who share similar likes, goals and characteristics.
 Makes sense, right?
-Exercising in a small group allows kids to establish relationships and make friends with other people that they may not have otherwise interacted with (different school, friends, etc).
+Exercising in a small group allows kids to establish relationships with people that they may not have otherwise interacted with, expanding their social network in the real world versus just increasing their social media followers online.
+Because kids in a small group are together for the same purpose, bonding becomes easier and comfort levels are achieved faster.
 Brutal workout?
 Only your tribe can truly understand the hardships that you've endured for the past hour!
 Running an exercise program that is challenging, fun and creates a spirit of friendship among the participants are the foundations of my fitness-based tribe.

 You've seen the workout groups formed by many MLMs on social media.
 Why are there so many constantly blowing up your news feeds?
 Accountability, that's why!
-Having someone else to help hold you accountable can be extremely motivating, accelerate results and help you push your limits like nothing else.
+Having someone else to help hold an individual accountable can be extremely motivating, accelerate results and help to push limits like nothing else.

 The small group setting allows workouts to be modified as individuals progress, preventing the dreaded workout plateau and the boredom that large groups or solo workouts can sometimes induce.
 Variety also breaks participants out of their comfort zones and gets them to try something new that they may not have if they were working out on their own or following a one-size-fits-all approach.